Last updated on April 5, 2023 by Wandering our World

 3. Pasty & A Picnic

 It’s Cornwall, so we couldn’t ignore the famous Cornish pasty!

 While a trip to get a pasty is not in day trip in itself, we recommend going to Sarah’s Pasty Shop in Looe – we’ve never tasted a better pasty – and then heading to East Looe Beach for a few hours.
-(Related: The Best Restaurants in Looe For Exceptional Food and Experiences!)
+(Related: The Best Restaurants in Looe For Exceptional Food)

 The children have been fossil hunting and swimming, so it’s time for something for the adults!
 And what matter than a tour of one of Cornwall’s best, and quirkiest, distilleries.

 You’ll fall in love with Tarquin’s when visiting.
 The distillery tour is interesting, informative and good fun – one of the best distillery tours we’ve ever done, anywhere in the world.

 Want an even more in-depth look into the process?
 They do a Gin School, where you can even bring in a botanical from you own garden to be crafted into a gin.

 The gins they make here are exceptional too.
 Made in tiny batches using a special flame-fired copper still, if you want a taster just ask.
 Our favourite?
 The British Blackberry Gin.